auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 By asking this yes or no question about the middle letter we can quickly dismiss half of the answers.
 If we know the intended letter is on one half of either side of the letter we don't have to bother with the other half.
 Each time we ask a question, we divide up the possible answers into two groups.
 Mathematically, dividing up input repeatedly is a [logarithmic](https://en.wikipedia.org/wiki/Logarithm) operation.

+A part of this is to explain that how information is stored, shared, and processed has calculable limitations.
+We can send information very efficiently and accurately or inefficiently with many errors.
+There are boundaries on how fast we can send a piece of information which is to say how fast a receiver can remove uncertainty.

-I want to give an alternative explanation of entropy from a more human perspective.
-Entropy can be a measure of uncertainty.
-We can define entropy as the minimum number of yes or no questions we need to ask to remove uncertainty from the system which is to have full information.
-Imagine a box full of H20 and let's think about how many
+As an alternative explanation of entropy from a more human perspective, entropy can be a measure of uncertainty.
+We can define entropy as the minimum number of yes or no questions we need to ask to remove uncertainty from the system.
+Entropy is the minimum number of questions needed to have full information.

-Think of the negative and the positive, the lack of information (false) and present information (true).
+Imagine a box full of 400 H2O molecules.
+When the H2O is in the state of an ice block, the structure is rigid.
+How many questions do we need to ask to specify where the H2O molecules are in the box?
+What about when the box is liquid, just a pool of water at the bottom of the box?
+The H2O molecules are spread out, looser; their position in the space of the box is less rigid, more variable.
+When the H2O is gas, where are the molecules?
+Now they can be just about anywhere in the box.
+We have an intuitive sense, a model of how the material world works, that the ice and water would be at the bottom of the box while the gas floats.
+We can divide up the points of space in a 3-dimensional box as the yes or no question of "is an H2O molecule here?"
+In ice form, we should be able to find the molecules quite fast.
+In liquid, less fast, but gas would take the longest of all.
+If we track a specific molecule, say molecule #297, the rise in uncertainty as to where the molecule is as the H2O molecules change in state from ice to water to vapor is the nature of entropy.

+Let us see how entropy relates to mathematics.
+Why is it that math has translated across languages and cultures?
+If math is simply a human idea, a useful fiction, then wouldn't people disagree on math?
+Few other ideas have passed those barriers.
+Are we somehow connecting to something outside of us in a mathematical plane of existence?

+Think of a square in terms of entropy.
+How many questions do you need to ask to describe a square?

 ## We are an evolutionary algorithm.